yimengli46/bellman_point_goal/README.md

 ```
 python main_eval_multiprocess.py --config='large_exp_90degree_Optimistic_PCDHEIGHT_MAP_1STEP_500STEPS.yaml'
 ```
-This setup allows you to seamlessly assess the performance of your system in various environments.
-Adjust configurations as needed to suit your evaluation requirements.
+This setup allows you to adjust configurations as needed to suit your evaluation requirements.
+I provided the configuration files in the `configs` folder.
+Here is the naming convention for the config files.
+* Config files start with `large_exp` in the title run the entire PointGoal navigation testing episodes, while config files with only `exp` in the title run the first 3 episodes of each test scene.
+* `Optimistic` in the title means running the optimistic planner and `DP` in the title means running the Bellman Equation formulated point goal navigation.
+* `NAVMESH` means using an Oracle mapper and `PCDHEIGHT` means building the map on the fly.
+* `UNet_OCCandSEM_Potential` means the potential is computed by UNet taking input of both occupancy and semantic maps and `GT_Potential` means using the ground-truth potential values.
+* `500STEPS` means the maximum number of steps allowed is 500.

 ### Train the learning modules
 ##### Generate training data